VGPATEL256/RPharma2019/README.md

     session is loaded
 6. Name your project in the upper left corner, where it says “Your Workspace / Untitled Project \<- Click to name you project”
-7. In the lower right pane, you will now see all the workshop materials
+7. In the lower right pane (`Files`), you will now see all the workshop materials, i.e. files for talks and exercises
 8. Locate and source the script `R/00_setup.R`, this will install all the nessesary libraries. *Note: When prompted for installing miniconda, just type `Y` and hit the return key*